 Other activities will include writing code, conducting experiments, meeting with graduate students, presenting work at group meeting.
 Base qualifications: 1) Matlab, EE120, other image processing and optimization classes helpful, or 2) EE16A/B.

-This project is being offered through the UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the fall 2019 semester.
-Eligible undergraduates may apply online by September 3, 2019.
+This project is being offered through UC Berkeley's Undergraduate Research Apprentice Program (URAP) for the Spring 2020 academic semester.
+Eligible undergraduates may apply online January 14-27, 2020.